evcc-io/evcc.io/content/_index.en.md

 ---

+## How it works

+The system runs locally and continuously collects data from your home: grid import and export, solar production, home consumption, and the state of charge of your home battery and vehicle.
+Based on this, it **controls your charger** and charges your car exactly when electricity is cheapest or greenest.

+{{< themed-image light="/img/evcc-schema1-light.svg" dark="/img/evcc-schema1-dark.svg" width="627" height="465" alt="Diagram: evcc connects solar system, grid, home battery, consumption and vehicle and controls the charger" >}}

+---

 ## We talk to all manufacturers {#devices}

 Closed ecosystems, cloud services, and proprietary solutions are not our cup of tea.